 And practice saying these words: ben-yay and caf-ay oh lay.

 They bring you the bill when they bring you your food, so be ready to pay when that happens.
 It's a cash-only establishment, so be prepared for that.
-Also, if you need anything else, that's your last sure chance of getting your server's attention -- after that, you'll have to flag her, and that's a real challenge.
-So if someone forgot to order something, get it when the food arrives, because that's probably it.
+Also, if you need anything else, that's your last sure chance of getting your server's attention—after that, you'll have to flag them down, and that's a real challenge.
+So if someone forgot to order something, get it when the food arrives.

 The powdered sugar that is mounted on top of the beignets will get all over your shirt and you'll have to walk around the French Quarter looking like an obvious tourist.